gee-community/eetasks/README.md

 Use the `EE Tasks: view tasks` command to interactively select a user account.

-The `earthengine` account refers to the credentials associated to the `eecli` or python library, i.e. these credentials are stored and managed by the `eecli`/python library.
+The `earthengine` account refers to the credentials stored and managed by the earthengine Python API.
 The EE tasks extensions will never modify these credentials.

-The other accounts shown (if any) are managed by the `gcloud cli`.
+The other accounts shown (if any) are managed by the `gcloud cli` (as well as the earthengine cli through `gcloud`).
 You can use `gcloud auth login` to add an additional user, and `gcloud auth list` to display the accounts.
 The first time the EE tasks extension is activated, it will look for these accounts.
 If you have updated the credentialed accounts with `gcloud`, update them in the extension by using the `EE tasks: update gcloud accounts list`.

 When selecting an account other than `earthengine`, you will also be prompted to specify a project to use.